 - approach their chosen field of work as problem solvers and difference makers.

 The International and Graduate Programs department also manages the SJD degree program.
 The SJD priority application deadline is March 1 annually, to allow the SJD admissions committee ample time to match applicants with potential faculty supervisors.
 The same online application is used for both the Minnesota Law LLM programs and the SJD degree, with the option to select which degree you are pursuing and the ability to upload the additional required documents for the SJD application process.

 - More than 700 full-time students, including the JD, LLM, SJD, and Master’s of Science in Patent Law programs

 - one of the top law libraries in the United States

 - 24/7 access for all students

 - 330 study carrels

 - 773 total seating

 - Fitness center

-Please visit the Off Campus Housing website for housing opportunities.
+Please visit the Graduate Student Housing website for housing opportunities.